VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 # Exploring the Tornado Dataset
-*Note: Special thanks to the TableSaw project for providing the inspiration for this document.
+*Note: Special thanks to the TableSaw project for being the inspiration for this document.
 Our goal here is to showcase the DraftTable library and provide a basis of comparison for users interested in adapting Java dataframe capabilities.*